bateman/tpscanner-cli/README.md

 - `sleep_rate_limit = 2`: Too aggressive scraping will cause the server to show captchas.
 By default, the script will wait 2 secs. in between each item's offer scraping.
 - `chrome_version: 120`: The Chrome version to use with the undetected_chromdriver module.
-- `user_agents = []`: A list of browser User-Agent strings to cycle through when running in headless mode.
+- `user_agents = []`: A list of browser User-Agent strings to cycle through in headless mode.
 - `output_dir = results`: The output directory where to store the Excel output file.
-By default, it is set to the `results/` subfolder in the current working directory.
+It is set to the `results/` subfolder in the current working directory by default.

 ## License